bxdoan/bxdoan/README.md

 <div align="center">

-> No One Knows What The Outcome Will Be So Choose Whatever You ll Regret The Least
+> Limitations live only in our minds.
+But if we use our imaginations, our possibilities become limitless.

-> — Levi Ackerman —
+> — Jamie Paolinetti —

 </div>